tldr-pages/tldr/pages/common/git-replace.md

 `git replace --delete {{object}}`

-- Edit an object’s content interactively:
+- Interactively edit the content of an object:

 `git replace --edit {{object}}`